altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Add cloud icon for pivs in cloud that are being uploaded (Tom)
    - Add icon
 -----
-- Home: add tabs for pinned vs recent, remove add hometags button if not on pinned
-- Home: display tags in a better, different way
 - Tutorial (Tom)
 - Add login flow with Google, Apple and Facebook (Tom)